 Management's Discussion and Analysis ("MD&A") is intended to help the reader understand Brixton Metal Corporation's (the "Company" or "Corporation") condensed consolidated interim financial statements.
-The information provided herein should be read in conjunction with the condensed consolidated interim financial statements for the three months ended December 31, 2023 and 2022, and the audited consolidated financial statements for the years ended September 30, 2023 and 2022, which have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board.
+The information provided herein should be read in conjunction with the unaudited condensed consolidated interim financial statements for the six months ended March 31, 2025 and 2024 and the audited consolidated financial statements for the years ended September 30, 2024 and 2023, which have been prepared in accordance with IFRS Accounting Standards ("IFRS") as issued by the International Accounting Standards Board.
 The following comments may contain management estimates of anticipated future trends, activities or results.
 These are not a guarantee of future performance, since actual results could change based on other factors and variables beyond management control.